 - Add texture with natural elements

 I love the texture that a natural element adds to the table.
-Using woven placemats, pine cones, pomegranates, pumpkins or rosemary in arrangements or tucked into napkin rings are other ways to add a natural elements to bring texture to your table.
+Using woven placemats (or this natural color) , pine cones, pomegranates, pumpkins or rosemary in arrangements or tucked into napkin rings are other ways to add a natural elements to bring texture to your table.

 - Give it a personalized touch

 These gorgeous embroidered napkins with the green laurel, blue W and golden pheasants are what I’ve added to my collection for my Thanksgiving table this year.
 My friend Mia Davis is so talented!
-Her deadline for Christmas is December 1 so don’t delay if you want monogrammed items from her.
-Other ways to personalize your Thanksgiving table are placecards.
-I used slices of blue agate with names written on them for placecards.
+Her deadline for Christmas is December 1st so don’t delay if you want monogrammed items from her.
+Other ways to personalize your Thanksgiving table are place cards.
+I used slices of blue agate with names written on them for place cards.
 One year, I wrote everyone’s names on magnolia leaves with a gold paint pen.
 You can also tie a tag with each guests name to the napkin with twine, use a small pumpkin with a name card attached.

 Bonus Tip: Set your table the weekend before!
 I always do this for any special dinner.
-It allows me to layer elements and play with things a bit to get it just as I envisoned.
-It also takes away another To Do the day of!
+It allows me to layer elements and play with things a bit to get it just as I envisioned.
+It also takes away another “to do” the day of!

 Here are a few more photos of these tables for more detail!

 I hope these tips and photos inspire you to be creative and set a beautiful table for your family.
-I hope you’ve downloaded my Thanksgiving Menu and Shopping list.
-It is filled with favorite family recipes and a full shopping list to make your Thanksgiving Prep even easier!
+You can also download my Thanksgiving Menu and Shopping list.
+It is filled with favorite family recipes and a full shopping list to make your Thanksgiving prep even easier!

 Photos by Audrie Dollins, Mary Hafner and Kate Thomason